SquadcastHub/squadcasthub.github.io/pages/mydoc/event_tagging.md

 (c) Write your custom Tagging Rule expression.
 Below are some examples to help you get started:

+### Supported Rules

-### The rule engine supports expressions with parameters, arithmetic, logical, and string operations
+The rule engine supports expressions with parameters, arithmetic, logical, and string operations.

 #### Basic Expressions